What role do public libraries play as community resources and technology access points in community and international development?

 How can large-scale data be used to develop a deeper understanding of current processes of social and economic development?

 What information challenges do societies in transition face?
-How can information literacy be used to support fair elections and peacebuilding?
+How can information literacy be used to support transitions to democracy?

 How can online education, like MOOCs, best help young adults across the developing world grow successful careers?